-Most of our material is made overseas, with small businesses like ourselves, to create and design quality hemp products.
+Currently most of our material is made overseas, with small businesses like ourselves, to create and design quality hemp products.

-One aspect people don't really understand is that hemp products are a small market and because of this it limits the scope of suppliers to work with.
-They are most always small to medium sized businesses which are family owned and operated.
+One aspect of hemp people don't really understand is that hemp products are a small market; because of this it limits the scope of suppliers to work with.
+They are all mainly small to medium sized businesses which are family owned and operated.
 This is due to the fact that we are not ordering very large amounts of material.
 The larger factories or big businesses do not want to work with us because they have orders coming in from big businesses in much larger quantities and it's a waste of their time to make smaller quantities of hemp fabric.
 Unfortunately big businesses do not care so much about the planet as they do the green paper in their pockets.
 This is why most non-hemp products you see out there are made from polluted crops of cotton that use excessive amounts of water in drought stricken areas that also feature heavy pesticides use.
 Not to mention that the chemical fibers of polyester and sorts are a plastic made from an oil base.

 We travel frequently to visit our suppliers, have lunch, visit the weaving or knitting houses and work closely with them.
 We have a great relationship with our suppliers and our customers.
 We inspect every piece one by one to ensure total quality control.
 Again, we are not making tens of thousands of pieces at a time, so we can ensure quality over quantity.